PostHog/posthog.com/contents/blog/best-hotjar-alternatives.md

 1. **Customer support and feedback:** Users value Pendo as a useful tool for customer support and feedback collection.
 They use Pendo's feedback features to gather qualitative data and feed that into Pendo's validation and roadmap features.

-2. **Improving onboarding:** Combining Pendo's in-app guides and analytics features makes it easy for non-technical users to experiment with new onboarding flows, improving user adoption.
+2. **Improving onboarding:** Combining Pendo's in-app guides and analytics features makes it easy for non-technical users to experiment with new onboarding flows and improve user adoption.

 3. **Product planning:** Customers use Pendo's data tools, product validation, and roadmap features to align internal teams and stakeholders on product development.